 One drawback is it takes a lot of startup cash to lease a brick-and-mortar property and set up shop.
 But a big benefit of this type of family business is the variety of roles it offers.

 You’ll need people to man the storefront, like managers, salespeople, and janitors.
 You’ll also need people in charge of logistics, such as managing inventory, ordering, unloading trucks, and stocking shelves.

 You might need people for shipping services, though it’s usually worth it to outsource, at least to some degree.

 Whether you outsource all your freight management or you just need a freight shipping calculator, you’ll probably outsource some amount of your shipping needs.

 - Sell Unique Goods and Services

 Depending on your particular trade, you may even produce your own goods to sell at your brick-and-mortar shop.
 You might also take custom orders, like in the carpentry business.
+Handling orders can be a sinch with proper xpr order management.
 Then, you’ll need a team in charge of production as well!

 If this is the case, you can set up a website with an online shop to sell your goods as well.

 Furthermore, it may not be goods you’re selling but services, like repairing cars or electronics.
 The brick-and-mortar business works for trade skills like these as well.